New Formalism: The Poetry Wars

-Similar accusations were unleashed against minority New Formalists and, in an essay of her own, Dominican-American poet and novelist Julia Alvarez defended her decision to write in languages and verse forms introduced to the New World by English and Spanish colonialists, while simultaneously subverting them by using those languages and verse forms to, "say what's important to me as a woman and as a Latina."
+Similar accusations were unleashed against minority New Formalists and, in an essay of her own, Dominican-American poet and novelist Julia Alvarez defended her decision to write in languages and verse forms introduced to the New World by English and Spanish colonialists, while simultaneously subverting them by using those languages and verse forms to "say what's important to me as a woman and as a Latina."

 Later history

 In 1990 William Baer started The Formalist and the first issue contained poems by, among others, Howard Nemerov, Richard Wilbur, and Donald Justice.
 The magazine ran twice a year for fifteen years, with the fall/winter 2004 issue being the last.
 The Formalist was succeeded by Measure: A Review of Formal Poetry, which is published biannually by the University of Evansville.

 Since 1995, West Chester University has held an annual poetry conference with a special focus on formal poetry and New Formalism.
-Each year the Robert Fitzgerald Prosody Award is awarded as part of the conference.
+Despite his original reluctance, the involvement of Richard Wilbur as the keynote speaker at the first conference in 1995 was a major reason for both its success and subsequent continuation.
+Richard Wilbur also continued to attend the Conference and teach classes there on the poets craft until well into his nineties.
+Every year the Robert Fitzgerald Prosody Award is awarded as part of the West Chester Poetry Conference.

-Dominican-American poet Rhina Espaillat has used her position as a teacher at the Conference to introduce her students to verse forms from Spanish and Latin American poetry, including the décima and the ovillejo.
+Dominican-American poet Rhina Espaillat, who attended the first West Chester Poetry Conference as a student, has used her subsequent position as a teacher at the Conference to introduce her students to verse forms from Spanish and Latin American poetry, including the décima and the ovillejo.
 This has led to those verse forms being introduced into English-language poetry by Espaillat's students.

-Despite their similar emigration to the United States from foreign countries, Dick Davis, a Persophile, University-trained Iranologist, and award-winning translator of Persian poetry, and Agha Shahid Ali, a Qizilbash Kashmiri Shiite Muslim and composer of Ghazals in American English, are also considered to be New Formalists.
+Dick Davis, a Persophile, University-trained Iranologist, and award-winning translator of Persian poetry, and Agha Shahid Ali, a Qizilbash Kashmiri Shiite Muslim and composer of Ghazals in American English, are also considered to be New Formalists.

+Within New Formalism there are also several living authors of Christian poetry.
+They include Dana Gioia, Frederick Turner, David Middleton, and James Matthew Wilson.

+Modern Christian poetry may be found in anthologies and in several Christian magazines such as Commonweal, Christian Century and Sojourners.
+Poetry by a new generation of Catholic poets appears in St. Austin Review, Dappled Things, The Lamp, and First Things.